3.18. Import Products

-The first window offers you two operations - export and import.
+The first window offers you two operations - Export and Import.

 At this point please remember some important conditions:

-- if you choose a local file to import - check whether the file is readable and openable;
+If you choose a local file to import - check whether the file is readable and openable.

 Select fields delimiter and quote character

-First option is delimiter character.
+The first option is delimiter character.
 Most popular delimiters are comma (,), semicolon (;) and tab character ( ) however other symbols can be used as well.

-The path of items replacement represents by IDs instead of categoriy names.
-Please note, the multiple assignment product to the several categories should be indicated by double delimiter in the path as you can see in our illustration - example above.
+The path of item replacement represents by IDs instead of categoriy names.
+Please note, the multiple assignment product to the several categories should be indicated by a double delimiter in the path as you can see in our illustration - example above.

 In this case, check the option field and proceed with the following import steps:

-"Keep current categories associations - mark this field if you need to leave products, which are transferring, in the existing categories positions at your store and add them to the new one, specified in the import
+"Keep current categories associations".
+Select this check-box if you need to leave products, which are transferring, in the existing categories positions at your store and add them to the new one, specified in the import file as well.

 "Product image" allows you to import images for the product.
 You can choose where you would like to upload pictures from - your local computer (in this case you need to have only image names in your .csv file like product_image_1.jpg) or external web URLs (in case you have image URLs from your supplier like http://supplierstore.com/bulkimages/image.jpg).

 Please note that in order to import images you have to set-up a proper FTP connection.
 Please check these articles how to upload images from local pc and how to upload images if you have external image URLs if you need help.

-'Skip images...' field allows to skip those products which have already specified the appropriate images and add images to the items which are not assigned to any media files:
+"Skip images..." field allows to skip those products which have already specified the appropriate images and add images to the items which are not assigned to any media files:

-Downloadable Files - serves for downloadable items during importing.
+"Downloadable Files" serves for downloadable items during importing.
 Check the checkbox and specify the path where the downloadable files are placed.

-Attachments - if the products, which are importing, contain any attachments (as the additional information on the product(s)) - check the field and specify the path, where the attachments are located,
+"Attachments".
+If the products, which are importing, contain any attachments (as the additional information on the product(s)), check the field and specify the path, where the attachments are located, in the following tab.

 Base Formats and Separators

 The next PrestaShop Import Wizard page includes base formats of date values and numbers and separators between them.
-They can be set by default (button 'Set Default')
+They can be set by default (button [Set Default])

 The next page allows you to Link columns from file to appropriate database fields.
 The left pane "Database Fields" shows the list of fields in your database that can receive import data.

-To assign .csv column to database field you should select a field at the left pane and then click a column at the right pane.
+To assign .csv column to the database field you should select a field at the left pane and then click a column at the right pane.

 [Clear] button - clear all "csv col" values at the left pane.

-Do not forget to assign columns with accessories to the appropriate field of your store database and indicate the correct identifier by which the program will recognize the products accessories during importing (as you can see in the illustration below).
+Do not forget to assign columns with accessories to the appropriate field of your store database and indicate the correct identifier by which the program will recognize the product's accessories during importing (as you can see in the illustration below).

-In the Expression column opposite the selected database field in the left pane press 'Editor' button to call 'Expression Editor' form.
+In the Expression column opposite the selected database field in the left pane press the [Editor] button to call the "Expression Editor" form.

-Click "Next" if you're done.
+Click [Next] if you're done.

 Supplier Reference in Importing

-Make sure all necessary data is properly prescribed in the file before run import process.
-Go through the import steps to the assignment stage - you can see the Identification Methods area in the upper side of the current window:
+Make sure all necessary data is properly selected in the file before the running import process.
+Go through the Import Wizard steps to the assignment stage.

 Preview import data

-On PrestaShop Import Preview Data page you can see how .csv file was processed using import settings, which you specified at previous steps.
+On the "PrestaShop Import Preview Data" page you can see how .csv file was processed using import settings, which you specified in the previous steps.

 Check whether all columns that you want to be imported are filled with data: some of them may be blank.
 This means that either you haven't assigned .csv column or it is empty in a source (.csv) file.